 Recently, God brought Lot's wife to mind.
 Hastily leaving Sodom, Lot, his wife and daughters were told to flee and to not look back.
 At some point, Lot's wife could not help herself and took one last glimpse.
 It was then she turned into a pillar of salt.
 Her husband and daughters had to move on without her.

 This image was not lost on me.
-Thinking of all the times I looked into the past, each turn striking a blow to my heart, kept me frozen, unable to move forward.
+Thinking of all the times I looked into the past, each turn striking a blow to my heart, keeping me frozen, unable to move forward.
 Now, I do not know the real reason Lot's wife looked back.
 Did she want to take in all she was losing?
 I will never know for certain but, there is something in the message of not looking back.
 For me, looking back left a pain in my chest, a lump in my throat and many questions of why.
 When things in our past make little sense, we may wonder how things would have been different, if only....